March 2026

 - Beginning in October 2027, many states will have to pay a share of SNAP benefits.
 Until this change, the federal government has always paid for all SNAP benefits.

-- New rules will make it more difficult for the USDA to increase SNAP benefit amounts based on changes to the cost of food.
+- New rules will prevent the U.S. Department of Agriculture (USDA) from increasing SNAP benefit amounts based on changes to the cost of food.

 - To account for the costs of heating, electricity, and other utilities, SNAP permits households to deduct a standard utility allowance (SUA) from their household income.